 Based on their evaluation as of the end of the period covered by this report, the Company's Chief Executive Officer and Chief Financial Officer have concluded that the Company's disclosure controls and procedures (as defined in Rules 13a-15 and 15d-15 under the Securities Exchange Act of 1934, as amended) are effective.
 There have been no significant changes in internal controls or in other factors that could significantly affect these controls subsequent to the date of their evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
-The Company was deemed an "accelerated filer" as such term is defined pursuant to Rule 12b-2 of the Securities Exchange Act of 1934, as amended, as of the end of the Company was required by the Sarbanes-Oxley Act of 2002, as amended, to include an assessment of its internal control over financial reporting and attestation from an independent registered public accounting firm in its Annual Report on Form 10-K commencing with the fiscal year ended December 31, 2006.
-The Company has undergone a comprehensive effort in preparation for compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
+The Company was deemed an "accelerated filer" as such term is defined pursuant to Rule 12b-2 of the Securities Exchange Act of 1934, as amended, as of the end of the Company's fiscal year ended December 31, 2006.
+As an "accelerated filer", the Company was required by the Sarbanes-Oxley Act of 2002, as amended, to include an assessment of its internal control over financial reporting and attestation from an independent registered public accounting firm in its Annual Report on Form 10-K commencing with the fiscal year ended December 31, 2006.
+The Company has undergone an ongoing comprehensive effort in preparation for compliance with Section 404 of the Sarbanes-Oxley Act of 2002.
 This has involved the documentation, testing and review of our internal controls under the direction of senior management.